shivanshi-das/should-i-buy-this/README.md

 # should-i-buy-this
-AI-powered review aggregator that helps users decide whether to buy a product.
+Reddit-backed review aggregator that helps users decide whether to buy a product.
 Built using MERN stack.